Eastburn family murders

-The Eastburn family murders were the murders of Kathryn "Katie" Eastburn and her daughters, Kara and Erin, which occurred in Fayetteville, North Carolina, in May 1985.
+In May 1985, Kathryn Eastburn and her daughters, Kara and Erin, were murdered in Fayetteville, North Carolina.
 In 1986, United States Army Sergeant Timothy Hennis was tried and convicted for the three murders.
 In 1988, Hennis's conviction was overturned on appeal, and he was acquitted the following year.

 In 2006, the Cumberland County Sherriff's Office obtained DNA evidence linking Hennis to the crime.
 Despite the Fifth Amendment's Double Jeopardy Clause prohibiting retrials after acquittals, the United States Army was able to initiate prosecution and trial proceedings against Hennis under the dual sovereignty doctrine.
 In 2010, Hennis was tried and convicted by an Army court-martial for the triple murders and sentenced to death.

 Background

 Eastburn family

 The Eastburn family was a military family that lived in Fayetteville, North Carolina.
 Gary Eastburn was a Captain in the United States Air Force.
 He had met Kathryn "Katie" Eastburn during the 1970s, with the couple marrying in 1975.
 Gary and Katie subsequently had three children: Kara, Erin, and Jana (aged 5 years, 3 years, and 22 months, respectively, at the time of the murders).
 In 1983, the Air Force sent Gary and his family to Pope Air Force Base, where he served as air traffic control chief.
 In May 1985, Eastburn was undergoing training at a squadron's officer school in Montgomery, Alabama, with his wife and children remaining in Fayetteville.